confluentinc/cp-ansible/docs/MOLECULE_SCENARIOS.md

 ***

-### molecule/kafka-connect-replicator-plain-kerberos-rhel
+### molecule/kafka-connect-replicator-plain-kerberos-rhel-fips

-#### Scenario kafka-connect-replicator-plain-kerberos-rhel test's the following:
+#### Scenario kafka-connect-replicator-plain-kerberos-rhel-fips test's the following:

 Installation of Confluent Platform on centos8 with two distinct clusters.